LuckyPray/DexKit/doc-source/src/en/index.md

   type: secondary
 features:
 - title: Easy to use
-  details: It is dependent on IDE prompts, and can be quickly mastered without documentation.
+  details: No need to learn bytecode!
+Using your IDE's hints, you can quickly get started without the need for documentation.
 - title: Efficient
-  details: Implementing using C++ and defaulting to multithreaded lazy loading of resources, its speed is ten to even hundreds of times faster than other tools of the same type.
+  details: Implemented in C++ and defaults to multithreaded lazy loading of resources!
+Up to ten or even hundreds of times faster than other similar tools.
 - title: Cross-platform
-  details: It is able to be used on various platforms, such as testing in Windows, Linux, or MacOS, and then moving the logic into the Android platform after testing is completed.
+  details: Usable on various platforms, such as testing on Windows, Linux, or MacOS, and then moving the logic into the Android platform after testing is completed.
 footer: LGPL-3.0 License | Copyright © 2022 LuckyPray
 ---

-### Refuse tediousness
+### Hassle-Free Hooking!

-#### Demo App code
+#### Example Code

-> This is a host app's obfuscated code, and we need to dynamically adapt the hook for this method.
-Due to obfuscation, the method name and class name may change with each version.
+> This is an example app's obfuscated code, and we want to dynamically adapt the hook for this method.
+Due to obfuscation, the method and class name may change with each version.
 ```java
 public class abc {

     public boolean cvc() {
         boolean b = false;
         // ...